Paul studied the philosophy of science at Leicester University and is passionate about evolution. UK born, he now lives in Florida.

 Unfortunately, it’s very common to see and hear misconceptions about evolution and natural selection, particularly online.
 It can irritate me greatly, to be honest, especially as the core basics are essentially not all that complicated.

-7 Common Misconceptions About Evolution and Natural Selection
+7 Common Mistaken Beliefs People Have About Evolution and Natural Selection

 The following list presents 7 of the most common and persistent misconceptions people hold regarding the theory of evolution and mechanism of natural selection.